-In June 2017, the jury of the Competition will select the prize-winning work, which will be the setpiece for the 1st round of the Percussion-Duo Competition 2018 organised by the International Percussion Competition Luxembourg and taking place from 10th until 18th February 2018.
+In April 2020, the jury of the Competition will select the prize-winning work, which will be the setpiece for the 1st round of the Percussion-Trio Competition 2021 organised by the International Percussion Competition Luxembourg and taking place from 13th until 21th February 2021.

 Presentation of the composition

-It must be submitted on paper as a full score.
-The score may be handwritten or in electronic form, but must be perfectly legible.
+The musical score, in PDF format, may be handwritten or in electronic form, but must be perfectly legible.